VishalRaut2106/task-manager/readme.md

 # Student Task Manager

-A simple and elegant task management application designed for students to organize their academic tasks
+task management application designed for students to organize their academic tasks, assignments, and study schedules.

 ## Features